 Shipscope presents a popup containing all of your projects.

-The status of each project’s master branch is indicated next to the project name.
+The status of each project’s controller branch is indicated next to the project name.

 Clicking a project shows you the last 10 builds for that project.